spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke-public/index.md

    alt="image showing updated redirect url"
 %}

-Now authorize the UI and API servers to recieve requests at these urls using
+Now authorize the UI and API servers to receive requests at these urls using
 Halyard:

 ```bash